Best Workout Apps

 Core Muscles

-Rectus Abdominis: This is what most people know as the six-pack.
+Rectus Abdominis: This is what most people know as the “six-pack.”
 The RA runs vertically up the front of the torso and is responsible for spinal flexion and anti-extension.
 Basically, this keeps your body stable while you are moving.

 Will an Elliptical Machine Burn Belly Fat?

-A Harvard Health study determined the calories burnt for a moderate-intensity 30-minute session on the elliptical for a 125-, 155-, and 185-pound person.
-According to the data, those people would burn 270, 324 and 378 calories respectively over the course of their workouts.
-So, yes, you can burn belly fat on the elliptical when combined with weight training and a calorie-controlled diet.
-However, you won’t spot-reduce fat on the belly so much as reap the benefits of burning calories in a workout which is part of the equation to lose fat.
+So, yes, you can “burn belly fat” on the elliptical when combined with weight training and a calorie-controlled diet.
+However, you won’t spot-reduce fat on the belly so much as reap the benefits of burning calories in a workout, which is part of the equation to losing fat.

 Does an Elliptical Build Muscle?